geniee-ai/geniee-cli/README.md

 - [x] Support for longer questions

-- [x] Migrated to ChatGPT 3.5
+- [x] Migrate to ChatGPT 3.5

 - [ ] Make usage more interactive with follow up questions

 - [ ] Implement caching for frequent similarly asked questions

-- [ ] Pass file as an input option and get response based on that.
+- [ ] Ability to pass file as an argument and get response based on that.

 - [ ] TBD